Nonsmooth exact penalty methods for equality-constrained optimization: complexity and implementation: Algorithm and convergence analysis

-We solve~\eqref{eq:penalty-nlp} with method R2 \citep[Algorithm~\(6.1\)]{aravkin-baraldi-orban-2022}; a quadratic regularization method that uses models~\eqref{eq:modLinear} and may be viewed as an adaptive variant of PG that does not require knowledge of the Lipschitz constant of the gradient.
+We solve~\eqref{eq:penalty-nlp} with method R2 \citep[Algorithm~\(6.1\)]{aravkin-baraldi-orban-2022}; a quadratic regularization method that uses models~\eqref{eq:modLinear} and may be viewed as an adaptive variant of PG that does not require knowledge of the Lipschitz constant of the gradient of \(f\) (or even its existence for convergence).
 At inner iteration $j$, we compute